microsud/syncomR/README.md

 ## Installing syncomR

 Before installing `syncomR`, you will need to install R (3.5.1 or later) and RStudio (1.1.463 or later).
 Windows users also have to install [RTools](https://cran.r-project.org/bin/windows/Rtools/).
-Then open RStudio as administrator and in the console panel run the commands below to install syncomR:
+Then open RStudio as administrator and in the console panel run the commands below to install `syncomR`:

 ```
 install.packages("devtools")